dellis2cs/KazeStore/README.md

 # Kaze E-Commerce Landing Page

 Welcome to **Kaze**, an e-commerce web app built with React.
-This project includes , and benefits of shopping with Kaze, offering a clean and modern design for a welcoming user experience.
+Kaze is an online ecommerce web platform designed to help consumers find whatever they need from electronics to clothing.

 ## Table of Contents
 - [Features](#features)